 Should you fear bad reviews?

 You shouldn't; 68% of consumers trust a site more when they see both positive and negative reviews, and this is normal.
 No matter how awesome your product/service is, there's always that one person who doesn't like it.
-As long as you have many more positive reviews than the negative ones, they're not a problem when trying to figure out how to sell online.
+As long as you have many more positive reviews than the negative ones, they're not a problem when trying to figure out how to start an online shop.

 Stats on consumer reviews: